 Questions about your family should be a no-no in any job interview, but a naive hiring manager — or worse, one that's biased — might still ask them.
 What do you do when faced with this awkward situation?

 How to answer: The polite way to answer this question is to emphasize that you'll be able to perform all the duties expected of you in this position without any hindrance.
 This way, you're answering the question with a non-answer, but this is still more diplomatic than refusing to answer their question at all.
 Sometimes, the interviewer might not be aware that this question is inappropriate, so it's best to be tactful in your response.

 When you walk into your job interview, the first thing the interviewer notices is your outfit and overall appearance.
 While you've wowed them with your resume and credentials, don't sabotage your chances of landing the job by wearing something inappropriate for the interview.
-Black, white, navy, grey, and beige are all acceptable colors when it comes to dressing professionally.
+Black, white, navy, grey, and beige are all acceptable colors to wear to an interview when it comes to dressing professionally.
 You may want to avoid bright colors and loud patterns so that the interviewer is focused on you, not your bold sense of fashion.

 If the company operates in a more business formal environment, ladies can opt for either a pantsuit, dress pants or pencil skirt with a nice blouse and blazer, or a knee-length dress with a blazer during the interview.
 For men, business formal often means a black or navy, three-piece suit with a tie and closed-toed shoes.

 Overall, don't wear tight or revealing clothing when going for a job interview.
 Keep in mind that anything that shows cleavage, too much skin, or midriffs are unacceptable.